news

 Fire Destroys Commercial Building Near UNLV No Injuries Reported

-A significant fire on July 25, 2025, destroyed a commercial building near UNLV, affecting eight businesses, including a USPS location.
-No injuries reported.
+A fire on July 25, 2025, destroyed a commercial building near UNLV, affecting eight businesses, including a USPS location.
+No injuries reported; investigations ongoing.

 Balance News Editorial Team